 Now, go forth into the world and stop misusing or omitting this important piece of punctuation.

-Following on from my earlier article on converting an old wireless router into an access point you can have many wireless access pointsWikipedia: In computer networking, a wireless access point (AP) is a device that allows wireless devices to connect to a wired network using Wi-Fi, or related standards.
-The AP usually connects to a router (via ... dotted around your house in order to provide the best wireless coverage without the need for expensive repeatersWikipedia: A wireless repeater (also called wireless range extender) takes an existing signal from a wireless router or access point and rebroadcasts it to create a second network.
-When two or more hosts have to....
+Following on from my earlier article on converting an old wireless router into an access point you can have many wireless access pointsWikipedia: In computer networking, a wireless access point (WAP) is a networking hardware device that allows a Wi-Fi compliant device to connect to a wired network.
+The WAP usually connects to a router (via a wi... dotted around your house in order to provide the best wireless coverage without the need for expensive repeatersWikipedia: A wireless repeater (also called wireless range extender) takes an existing signal from a wireless router or wireless access point and rebroadcasts it to create a second network.
+When two or more host....
 To do this, you will need to do the following:

 - Give each access point a different management IP address